Find your perfect value college

 13. Rochester College

 Rochester College is located in Rochester Hills, Michigan.
-They are not only known for their beauty and lake views, but also their drive to provide students with an accessible education enhanced by technology.
+They are not only known for their beauty and lake views, but also their drive to provide undergraduate students and transfer students with an accessible education enhanced by technology.
 They were one of the first to add tech inclusion to their teaching strategy.
 In 2008 they began offering each incoming freshman a free iPad or MacBook Pro.
 This practice of offering technology to incoming students is still part of the fabric of their school.
 Transfer students are also eligible to receive their free technology if they come in with a 29 credits or fewer.
 Students who are dually enrolled, as part of their high school college program may also be eligible, depending on the amount of credits they come in with.
 Rochester College is invested in making sure each student has access to the most current technology as they embark on their academic careers.

 Visit Rochester College

 Saint Mary’s University of Minnesota offers robust traditional programs at their Minneopolis-based campus, and they also have a variety of online and hybrid program offerings.
 In order to ensure undergraduate students have what they need to be successful in their tech-savvy coursework, they offer each student a free iPad with an intuitive interface.
 Students will be trained on how to effectively use their iPad as a classroom resource at their new student orientation.
 Most of their academic requirements will be performed with the given iPad, however, they ask that students also have their own personal computer access for the purposes of writing papers and completing more lengthy assignments.
 The iPad will be the window to academic success, as students will be able to use this mobile device to communicate with peers for group projects, read textbooks and share notes, post to discussions in a variety of formats (including podcasts), and much more.